Onsite Foot Surgeries in Brooklyn, NY

 2. ARTHROPLASTY

-This very popular procedure involves removal of cartilage and bone in remodeling a deformed joint.
-It allows for relief of the painful area.
+This very popular procedure involves the removal of cartilage and bone in remodeling a deformed joint.
+It provides relief to the painful area.

 3. ARTHROPLASTY WITH FIXATION FOR FUSION